Friday, June 11, 2021

 to have been along for the ride with you.

-It has been pretty much everything, and
+That has been pretty much everything.

-it’s the best way I know how, for now.
+way, in the best way I know how, for now.

 the cobbled path, the open gate . . .